IncredibleLego/GoPong/README.md

 ## ROADMAP:

-- popup.go in utils to generate confirm pop-ups ("confirm this decision?")
 - Add mouse managment in popup
 - Remove all magic numbers from popup, make it adapt to all options inserted